airbrake/airbrake-js/README.md

     Airbrake.setProject(PROJECT_ID, PROJECT_KEY);

-Look at [examples](https://github.com/airbrake/airbrake-js/tree/master/examples) for the notifier shim integrated with jQuery.

 Note that the above example reflects a typical setup in a project using jQuery, however jQuery is not a dependency for Airbrake-JS.
 Airbrake-JS has no dependencies.

 ## Basic Usage